pascal-fb-martin/houselinux/README.md

 * /proc/meminfo is used to retrieve the RAM usage.

 The following is planned in the near future:

+* Push periodic metrics to detected log services for permanent storage, in the same JSON format as returned by the /metrics/status endpoint.

 * /proc/stat and /proc/loadavg will be used to retrieve the CPU usage.